 Sometimes it’s fun to add a little extra detail to spice up your wardrobe.
 I love having lots of solids in my wardrobe, but every once in awhile I just wanted a little touch of personality.
-I love the lace details on sweater sleeves that I’ve been seeing lately, so I decided to make a simple tutorial to add lace to the sleeve cuff of your sweater.
+I love the lace details on sweater sleeves that I’ve been seeing lately, so I decided to make a simple tutorial to add lace to your sweater cuffs.
 This is a really quick and easy refashion!

 1. Gather your sweater and lace trim.
 I cut mine about 2.5 inches wide, but I wanted to have one full motif.
 Cut the lace the height of the sweater cuff.
 Look at the size of your lace motif to determine your width just make sure that you add seam allowance.